rust-lang/wg-async/src/vision/status_quo/niklaus_lost_his_context.md

 }
 ```

 It works, but it causes problems.
 Async and contextual code can't really coexist; so async code always has to live at the periphery of the program.
 More complicated async behaviors, such as reading the image in chunks and progressively decoding it, requires a delicate dance of await followed by update and so on.
-Niklaus tells Alan about this and he says it has something to do with colored functions, something he isn't quite familiar about.
+Niklaus tells Alan about this and Alan says it has something to do with colored functions, something he isn't quite familiar about.

 ## 🤔 Frequently Asked Questions